MEET THE TEAM

 Aslihan Spaulding

-Aslihan Spaulding is a Professor of Agribusiness and Food Industry Management in the Department of Agriculture at Illinois State University.
-Spaulding received a Ph.D. in Agricultural Economics, a master’s in Economics, and a master’s in Agricultural Economics from the University of Kentucky and a Bachelor’s in Economics from Bogazici University in Turkey.
-She joined Illinois State University in 2003 and has served many roles in the Department of Agriculture, including as the graduate program coordinator and the study abroad coordinator.
-Most recently, she was elected to serve on the board of directors of the Agricultural and Applied Economics Association.
+Aslihan Spaulding is a Department Chair and a Professor in the Department of Agricultural Economics at the University of Kentucky.
+Spaulding received a Ph.D. in Agricultural Economics, a master’s in Economics, and a master’s in Agricultural Economics from the University of Kentucky and a bachelor’s in Economics from Bogazici University in Turkey.
+She worked at Illinois State University between 2003 and 2024, having served in many roles, including the Interim Chair, graduate program coordinator, and the study abroad coordinator of the Department of Agriculture.
+She currently serves on the board of directors of the Agricultural and Applied Economics Association.
 Her research interests include survey methodology, farmer and consumer behavior, strategic agribusiness sales, and new product development management.

 Dr. Matthew Streeter